Vekkesind · Astrology

 What You Are Really Communicating

 When you tell him you are not seeing other people, you are signaling that you are serious about where this is going and that you have made a deliberate decision about your own time and attention.
-That is a grounded statement, not a vulnerable one, when it comes from a place of genuine self-possession.
+That is a grounded statement, not a vulnerable one, as long as it comes from genuine self-possession.
 What makes it feel risky is if you are saying it primarily to get a response from him.
 Do it because it is true and because you want the relationship to proceed on honest terms, not because you are hoping to pull a particular answer out of him.

 Is the Timing Right